folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 1. In the **Search & filter** pane, click **Languages**.

 2. Select the language from the drop-down list.
 Your search results appear in the Organizations pane.
+Note:  This filter may not retrieve all expected records for organizations loaded to FOLIO through an API.
+This tool is filtering by language name rather than language code.
+For records created directly in FOLIO this filter does retrieve the expected records by language.

 ### Payment method